Can You Get Veneers During Pregnancy? What Should Be Considered?

 Mild malocclusion

-Wear of the tooth enamel after braces or other orthodontic structures.
+Wear of the tooth enamel after braces or other orthodontic structures

 Veneers are not indicated in the following situations: